CordGenics/SOLARA-BETA/README.md

 SOLARA is for educational purposes only, intended to help server owners develop a "hacker defense" attitude.
 This tool comes without any warranty.

- ## Features !
+## Features!
- - bug fixes.
+- Bug fixes.
-- improved bootstrapper.
+- Improved bootstrapper.
-- improved backdoor injection.
+- Enhanced backdoor injection.
-- Generate payloads in Various formats.
+- Generate payloads in various formats.
-- Bypass byfron.
+- Bypassed Byfron.
-- new gui.
+- New GUI.
-- The ability to search updated scripts.
+- Ability to search for updated scripts.
-- Automatically runs injector (in settings).
+- Automatically runs injector (configurable in settings).

 ## HOW TO RUN ON WINDOWS

-first download the zip and then turn off your anti-virus or your real-time protection in windows defender.
+First, download the zip file.
+Next, temporarily disable your antivirus software or the real-time protection feature in Windows Defender to avoid any potential interference.

 how to download solara zip file: